-The start of Jiang Zemin's rule in 1989 was a time of retreat from further marketization of China's economy, as a result of Zhao's "misstep on price reform" which had led to panic buying, and a run on the banks in 1988.
+The start of Jiang Zemin's rule in 1989 was a time of retreat from further marketization of China's economy, because of Zhao's 'misstep on price reform' which had led to panic buying, and a run on the banks in 1988.
 After the Tiananmen Incident, Zhao's political reform moves towards liberalization, like his economic reforms, were frozen, if not rolled back.
 The political climate at the time was repressive.
 Political structural reform was not mentioned in official pronouncement for a time.
-But Deng's landmark "Southern Tour", to re-energize his economic reform and opening policy, drove Jiang to pursue marketization and the opening of China's economy to the world with renewed vigour from 1992 onwards.
+But Deng's landmark 'Southern Tour', to re-energize his economic reform and opening policy, drove Jiang to pursue marketization and the opening of China's economy to the world with renewed vigour from 1992 onwards.
 Political reform, however, continued to be shelved, unless it was closely related to economic marketization.
 An example was the separation of the SOEs from the government.
 The managers of the more autonomous SOEs were empowered to run their businesses according to market conditions, and at the same time to take responsibility for the profit and losses of the SOEs.
 The SOEs that failed the competition test on the free market were allowed to fold, for the first time in CCP-controlled China.
 Notwithstanding further economic opening to the world, the regime under Jiang remained focused on political stability.
 Actions by intellectuals to loosen the government's tight rein on the cultural and ideological sphere were promptly suppressed.
 The regime tried to nip in the bud any well-organized movement that had the potential to oppose it.
-The Falun Gong was an example.
+Falun Gong was an example.

 Jiang continued to pursue administrative reforms initiated during the Deng era by Zhao Ziyang, Deng's chief architect of reform.
-Zhao endeavoured to separate the functions of the party from the government administration, and slimmed down both by reducing the number of ministries and departments in order to make the system more rational, efficient, and cost-effective in the 1980s.
-During the 1990s, the phenomenon of a bloated, inefficient and costly bureaucracy that had troubled the party/government in the 1980s reappeared, driven partly by the rapid economic modernization.
+In the 1990s, Zhao tried to separate the functions of the party from the government administration and slimmed down both by reducing the number of ministries and departments to make the system more rational, efficient, and cost-effective.
+The phenomenon of a bloated, inefficient, and costly bureaucracy that had troubled the party/government in the 1980s reappeared, driven partly by the rapid economic modernization.
 The organs of the party/government including ministries, commissions, and others grew from 80 in 1988 to 86 in 1993.
 The number of cadres increased from 5.43 million in 1989, to 9.2 million in the end of 1991.
-In order to reduce the managerial and administrative overlap of government and enterprises, many economic ministries were abolished, and replaced by industrial or commercial firms.
-One example was the replacement of the Ministry of Aeronautical Industry by the Aeronautical Industrial Company.
-Converting the Ministry of Light Industry to the Association of Chinese Light Industry was another.
-Such changes would reduce government expenditure, because the industrial firms and professional associations were obliged to finance their own support, from offering their products or services on the free market.
+To reduce the managerial and administrative overlap of government and enterprises, many economic ministries were abolished, and replaced by industrial or commercial firms.
+One example was the replacement of the Ministry of Aeronautical Industry by the Aeronautical Industrial

+Company.
+The Ministry of Light Industry became the Association of Chinese Light Industry.
+Such changes would reduce government expenditure, because the industrial firms and professional associations were obliged to finance their own support by offering their products or services on the free market.
 The 1993 restructuring made significant reductions in the number of working organizations and cadres in the party/government.